 There is something almost magical about glow sticks.
 Children love them and they are so much fun to play with.
 They are also fairly inexpensive, so grab a few packages and go have fun with your children.
 You will probably find that your children will quickly come up with their own ideas, so I would encourage you to follow their lead and play along.
-However, if you are looking for some inspiration I have found five ideas for you to enjoy.
+However, if you are looking for some inspiration I ‘vve found five ways for you to have fun with glow sticks.

 - Gold Jellybean has a tutorial for making glow jars

-- My Kids Adventures gives instructions for glow in the dark bowling.
+- Lil’ Luna gives instructions for glow in the dark Easter Egg Hunt.

 - Reading Confetti provides instructions for making glow in the dark fireflies.
 Don’t stop there, invite your children to make other pictures

 - A Little Learning for Two shows you how to make a glow stick ring toss